About Sheree J. WILSON :

 In fact, Sheree was pregnant and wanted to leave in order to fully devote herself to motherhood.

 At the end of 1992, she signed to do the lead female role of ‘Alex Cahill’ in “Walker, Texas Ranger,” opposite Chuck Norris, which ran for eight seasons.

-The daughter of two IBM executives, Sheree was born in Minnesota and moved to Colorado at the age of seven, where she learned to ride horses.
+The daughter of two IBM executives, Sheree was born in Minnesota and moved to Colorado at the age of seven where she learned to ride horses.
 Her superb equestrian skills won her first place riding cutting horses in the 1995 National Multiple Sclerosis Rodeo.
-Her love of horses continues to this day – as she recently rescued a retired racehorse and in 2008 helped establish the “White Bridle Humane Society”, a horse rescue equine therapy non-profit organization in Texas of which she serves as vice-president.
+She rides for charity rodeos.

 Currently, Sheree resides in Dallas, Texas with her husband Vince Morella.
 She has two sons, Luke and Nicolas DeRobbio.